MuMeh4/se-lab/README.md

 The project represents an alpha version of a spaceship.

 - The ship (`SpaceShip` interface) can fire one or more lasers or torpedos.
+It's neat.git push
 - We have only one spaceship as of now (`GT4500`).
 - Currently two firing modes (`FiringMode`) are supported: firing only one or all instances of a given weapon type.
 - Lasers are not yet implemented, but the code for torpedo stores are ready (`TorpedoStore`).